 Penned by: Staceyann Chin

-What they said: Stacey Ann Chinn This book is a captivating sometimes startlingly honest coming of age biographical story and a survival.
-The author, a successful writer, poet and performance artist in New York City, shares the frankly reality of what it means for some to be a “girl chile” in Jamaica.
+What they said: Stacey Ann Chinn This book is a captivating sometimes startlingly honest coming-of-age biographical story and survival.
+The author, a successful writer, poet, and performance artist in New York City, shares the frank reality of what it means for some to be a “girl chile” in Jamaica.